nirajp82/IdentityAccessManagement_IAM/Quiz/04-directory-sync-identity-lifecycle-scim.md

 * **Idempotency:** Identity Providers will frequently send duplicate SCIM requests.
 Your `.NET` controllers must handle these duplicates gracefully without crashing or creating duplicate database rows.

 ---

+### Whiteboard FAQ: Defending the Identity Lifecycle

+**Q: Why use SCIM instead of waiting for the user to log in via SSO (JIT)?**

+> **A:** JIT (Just-In-Time) only creates the user *after* they log in.
+If an IT Admin wants to assign a new hire, Alice, to a specific Premium Batch-Rendering Workspace on Friday so she is ready for her first day on Monday, they can't.
+Because Alice hasn't logged in yet, her database record doesn't exist—she is a "Ghost User."
+SCIM solves this by *pre-provisioning* the user the moment HR creates her profile.
+Azure AD pushes her data to your API immediately, ensuring she is fully configured and visible in your SaaS app's admin panel before Day 1.

+**Q: How does SCIM improve security (Deprovisioning)?**

+> **A:** JIT relies on the user actively logging in to pull data, which means it has no way to handle terminations (a fired employee won't log in just to delete themselves).
+Without SCIM, deprovisioning requires a manual, error-prone step by an IT Admin, frequently leaving behind dangerous "Zombie Accounts."
+> With SCIM, the millisecond an engineer is terminated in the customer's HR system, their Identity Provider (Okta/Azure AD) pushes a SCIM `PATCH (active: false)` directly to your API.
+Your system receives this webhook and automatically triggers the "Kill Switch" to immediately destroy their active web sessions and revoke any hardcoded cloud infrastructure keys.

+**Q: Why do we need the `/Groups` endpoint if the `/Users` endpoint already tells us the user's Department?**

+> **A:** Because a "Department" is just a static text label, but a "Group" is a dynamic access control tool.
+If Acme Corp has 50 designers but only wants to pay for 10 Premium Workspace licenses, the IT Admin can't just grant access by `Department = 'Design'`.
+Instead, they create an Azure AD security group called `Thumbnail_Premium_Users` and drop those 10 specific people into it.
+The `/Groups` endpoint sends your API an explicit array of those 10 IDs, allowing your app to instantly map them to the Premium Role in your database (or ReBAC Graph).

+**Q: How do we secure the SCIM endpoint itself?**

+> **A:** You generate a long-lived, cryptographically secure Bearer Token unique to that specific enterprise tenant (e.g., `AcmeCorp_Scim_Key`).
+When Azure AD makes requests, it passes this token in the header.
+Your API middleware validates the token, extracts the `Tenant_ID`, and ensures the incoming SCIM sync only creates or modifies users within Acme Corp's secure database shard.

+**Q: What happens if Azure AD sends a SCIM request, but our API is down for maintenance?**

+> **A:** SCIM is designed for eventual consistency.
+If your Thumbnail Maker API returns a 500 error or is unreachable, Azure AD places that SCIM event into a retry queue.
+It will back off and try again later, ensuring that the customer's directory eventually reaches total synchronization once your servers are back online.